briangonzalez/dotfile-cabinet/README.md

-list        # List dotfiles currently being tracked init        # Create the required dotfile directory purge       # Delete old backups about       # More information
+list        # List dotfiles currently being tracked init        # Create the required dotfile directory purge       # Delete old backups up_to_date  # Is your version of the script up-to-date? about       # More information
 ```